How to Reduce Moisture Buildup in Berry Packaging

 No advanced packaging design can fully eliminate moisture issues without the proper operational procedures to support it.

 Once berries are packed, field heat must be rapidly removed via forced-air cooling.
-This requires packaging containers to have a well-designed lateral ventilation structure, ensuring cold air can penetrate to every berry at the center of the package.
+This requires packaging containers to have an effective lateral ventilation structure, ensuring cold air can penetrate to every berry at the center of the package.

 If berries are overcooled inside the package, moisture in the air will instantly condense on the icy fruit surface as soon as they are exposed to the warm unloading platform.